SitecorePowerShell/Book/appendix/common/read-variable.md

 ### EXAMPLE 1

-The following provides a dialog with a dropdown of options.
+The following provides a dialog with a dropdown of options, and how to read the selected value.

 ```powershell
 $options = @{